-One of the best DJ pools out there, and probably the most well-known, is BPM Supreme.
+One of the best DJ pools out there, and probably the most well-known, is US-based BPM Supreme.

 Under the umbrella brand of BPM Music, BPM Supreme is what you might describe as an ‘all-in-one’ DJ pool.
-In other words, it’s a great option for various DJ types – whether you’re a bar/club or open-format DJ of some sort.
-As well as being an excellent source for new releases and exclusive edits, they also have tons of classics in genres like Hip Hop, Electronic, Pop, Alternative, and more!
+In other words, it’s a great option for most DJ types; especially open-format DJs such as commercial club and special event DJs, etc. As well as being an excellent source for new releases and exclusive edits, they also have tons of classics in genres like Hip Hop, Electronic, Pop, Alternative, and more.

 Standard plan: $19.99 US per month (only $9.99 for the first month).